 This low carb sub sandwich recipe is high in fibre and very filling.
 It is very easy to make and is gluten free and grain free too.

-Although I have a few low carb and gluten free bread and bread roll recipes I had a hankering for a sub sandwich so played around with my trusty coconut flour and psyllium husk powder.
 The submarine sandwich has many different names such as hoagie, sub, wedge or Italian sandwich.
 Many names, but it’s still the same thing.
 A long bread roll used as a sandwich.

 I was not happy with my first attempt as it was very heavy.
 So, for the next attempt, I separated the eggs, whisked up the egg whites and this seemed to help the texture.
 It’s not going to get those lovely air bubbles as you would a Ciabatta bread, but this is still a great low carb sandwich alternative.
 This was much better and it gave me the sub sandwich that I was hankering after.

 When you are moulding the dough recipe into sub sandwich shapes it may be a bit sticky but don’t be too alarmed.
 Think of it as gooey playdough and just fashion it into its shape.
 When it is cooking, the dough should rise quite a bit as you would get with a yeast dough.
 It will deflate a little bit but should not collapse too much.
 If the dough does not seem to be quite as firm as you want after 30 minutes, give it another 5 minutes in the oven.
 Ovens can vary and I often eye mine up with suspicion.

 I found this low carb sub sandwich recipe to be very filling.
 Admittedly, my first few attempts were baked into 2 subs, not 4 as this recipe states.
 I had one for lunch and could not eat anything else that day.
 It was so filling and I had to reduce the mixture down to 4 subs to stop the afternoon naps on the sofa after consuming one.